 We know that our efforts significantly grow when we partner with others to help students succeed.
-Toward that end we provide both services and funding to many entities that support youth in their career and college planning success
+Toward that end we provide both services and funding to many entities that support youth in their career and postsecondary planning success

-VSAC GEAR UP Schools:
+VSAC GEAR UP school partners:

 - Franklin County: Richford Junior/Senior High School